manivsbh/scaler-woolf-ecommerce-project/report.md

 *   **Cart & Checkout:**
     *   **Add to Cart:** Users must be able to add products to their shopping cart, specifying the desired quantity.
 If a product already exists in the cart, its quantity should be updated.
     *   **Cart Review:** Users should be able to view the contents of their shopping cart, including a list of selected items, their quantities, individual prices, and the calculated total price.
     *   **Checkout:** The system must provide a seamless process to finalize a purchase.
 This involves converting the contents of the user's cart into a formal order, capturing the total amount, and clearing the cart.
+An **SMS notification via Vonage** will be sent upon successful order creation.
 *   **Order Management:**
     *   **Order Confirmation:** After a successful purchase, users should receive an order confirmation.
 The system should record all details of the order, including items purchased, quantities, prices, and the total amount.
     *   **Order History:** Authenticated users must be able to view a list of all their past orders, providing a historical record of their purchases.
     *   **Order Tracking:** While a full tracking system is complex, the system should provide a basic status for orders (e.g., `is_paid` flag), which can be extended for more granular tracking (e.g., processing, shipped, delivered).
 *   **Payment:**
-    *   **Multiple Payment Options:** The system should conceptually support various payment methods.
-For this project, payment processing is simulated by marking an order as paid.
+    *   **Multiple Payment Options:** The system integrates with **Stripe** to handle payment processing, supporting various payment methods (credit/debit cards).
-    *   **Secure Transactions:** The system must ensure that payment transactions are securely recorded, even if the actual payment gateway integration is simulated.
+    *   **Secure Transactions:** **Stripe** handles the secure collection and processing of payment information, ensuring user trust and PCI compliance.
-    *   **Payment Receipt:** Upon successful payment (simulation), the system should generate and record a payment receipt or transaction log.
+    *   **Payment Receipt:** Upon successful payment, a payment record is generated and stored, and a **Kafka event** is published.

 ### Non-Functional Requirements